 Research shows the key factors that lead to high staff retention rates include:

-- Open and honest communication by management and leadership teams that foster a positive culture within the business, where employees are kept informed of business strategies, directions, outcomes, and significant changes.
+- Management and leadership teams engaging in open and honest communication that fosters a positive culture within the business, where employees are kept informed of business strategies, directions, outcomes, and significant changes.
 It is well established that businesses that involve their staff in business planning and decision making are more likely to have an engaged workforce and retain valued employees.
-Employees will also feel a sense of recognition if their views are taken into account
+Employees will also feel a sense of recognition if their views are taken into account.

-- Coaching and mentoring programs that help staff to assess their own performance by recognising their own strengths and developmental areas, as well as providing them access to training and development opportunities, also improve retention rates of high performing staff
+- Coaching and mentoring programs that help staff to assess their own performance by recognising their own strengths and developmental areas, as well as providing them access to training and development opportunities, can also improve retention rates of high-performing staff.

 - Internal health and wellness initiatives provide additional benefits to employees.
 Employee Assistance Programs that provide access to free or discounted counselling services for employees and their family members, access to an onsite gym or gym membership subsidies, healthy eating and exercise programs or the provision of fresh fruit can improve the health, happiness, motivation and retention of employees.